presidio-oss/cline-based-code-generator/docs/tools/hai-tools-guide.md

-# Cline Tools Reference Guide
+# HAI Tools Reference Guide

-## What Can Cline Do?
+## What Can HAI Do?

-Cline is your AI assistant that can:
+HAI is your AI assistant that can:

 -   Edit and create files in your project
 -   Run terminal commands